WHAT IS BIOSAFETY

 - Risk Group 2 (moderate individual risk and low community risk)

 Pathogens that are associated with human diseases that are rarely serious and which are unlikely to spread.
+This also includes any derivative of human blood or tissues in which the presence of infectious agents is not certain.
 BSL 2 Laboratories have secondary barriers such as hand washing basins and waste decontamination facilities.
+Protective equipment includes lab coats, gloves and face protection where necessary.
+Protective clothing should be removed immediately after leaving the laboratory

 - Risk Group 3 (high individual risk and low community risk)

-Pathogens that tend to cause serious diseases which are not easily transmitted, such as yellow fever, which requires a mosquito bite.
+Pathogens that tend to cause serious diseases which are not easily transmitted, such as yellow fever, which requires a mosquito bite, or which can be transmitted by the respiratory route.
 In BSL 3 laboratories, all work is carried out in biosecurity (BSC) cabins or other sealed equipment.
 Secondary barriers include controlled access to the laboratory and ventilation requirements to minimise the release of infectious aerosols.
+Protective equipment is similar to risk group 2, but includes respiratory equipment in cases where there is a risk of inhalation infection.

 - Risk Group 4 (high individual and community risk)